 The first control tower, which was famously occupied by activists in a bravado operation shortly before the airport was due to open, will be torn down in 2018.
 Moreover, the iconic “solidarity huts” (danketsu-goya) where activists and students lived along the disputed land, have been slowly but surely demolished after lengthy legal wrangles.

 In the early hours of May 31st, the Yokobori Site Struggle Headquarters hut was removed following an order from Tokyo High Court.
-It was built by the Hantai Dōmei, or Farmers League Against the Narita Airport, in 1982 and then became a base for the so-called Atsuta faction after the main split in the movement.
+It was built by Hantai Dōmei, the league of farmers and activists opposed to Narita Airport, in 1982 and then became a base for the so-called Atsuta faction after the main split in the movement.

 Activist and supporters from the Atsuta group, which is today led by farmer Hideo Yanagawa, mobilised nearby to protest, though the removal proceeded without incident and had finished by 3 a.m.
 The lot occupied by the roughly 50-square-meter hut will now be utilised by the airport as part of its operations.
 The final ruling confirming the hut removal came last July.
 The hut has not been in use since 1998 and the road leading to it was closed in 2007 and the hut boarded up.
 Images of the hut from last year indicate it was overgrown with vegetation, a strange block of no-man’s land in the middle of the airport.